C'est La Veta

 In mid-October Sheila and I escaped to the small town of La Veta in southern Colorado for a mini weekend getaway.As we we're heading out of town we made a run through the Starbucks drive-through and the teenage boy handing us our drinks asked "Where are you guys headed?"
 We told him we we're going to La Veta and he said "Huh.
 Never heard of it.
 You know where is really beautiful this time of year?
 Vail."

 Thought!
 Planning to revise the feel of my own blog.
-Musings about the whole feel at http://strictlybulk.ca?
-Truthfully a terrific foodie site that cares when necessary within the general Ontario region.
+Musings about the whole feel at https://worthingtons.uk.com?
+Truthfully a competent solicitor in Folkestone when necessary within the general OTH region.
 Write your vote.
 Appreciate it!

 And yes, Vail is lovely, but my heart is usually happiest in places where you feel like you're the first to discover a secret gem.
 This feeling is always an illusion.
 After all, if I accidentally stumbled across it on Tripadvisor, then so have plenty of other tourists, but it's the feeling that counts.

 La Veta is a sweetly bohemian village in the absolutely stunning Spanish Peaks region between Pueblo and Trinidad.
 For three days Sheila and I enjoyed small-town Colorado living and did what one always does when visiting somewhere special- we imagined what our lives would be like if we lived there.
 It was easy to picture a cozy house tucked away in a valley, and how living in such a house would magically lead to becoming the kind of person who fly fishes and owns a beat up old pickup and generally feels healthy and relaxed without the annoying need to talk or think about how healthy and relaxed they are.